DiamondPixel4k/Orphanage-simulator/README.md

 # Extra notes
 This project was made entirely in Python.
 I am still relatively new to python so don't judge.
 This project contains the 'colorama' module.
-Remember to run the command 'py -m pip install colorama' otherwise the simulator will not work.
+Remember to run the commands 'py -m pip install colorama' and 'python3.10 -m pip install colorama' otherwise the simulator will not work.